stfc/PSyclone/doc/user_guide/transformations.rst

 tell the compiler how it should be parallelised.
 PSyclone provides the ``ACCKernelsTrans``, ``ACCParallelTrans`` and ``ACCLoopTrans`` transformations for this purpose.
-The simplest of these is ``ACCKernelsTrans`` (currently only supported for the NEMO API) which encloses the code represented by a sub-tree of the PSyIR within an OpenACC ``kernels`` region.
+The simplest of these is ``ACCKernelsTrans`` (currently only supported for the NEMO and Dynamo0.3 APIs) which encloses the code represented by a sub-tree of the PSyIR within an OpenACC ``kernels`` region.
 This essentially gives free-reign to the compiler to automatically parallelise any suitable loops within the specified region.
-An example of the use of ``ACCDataTrans`` and ``ACCKernelsTrans`` may be found in PSyclone/examples/nemo/eg3.
+An example of the use of ``ACCDataTrans`` and ``ACCKernelsTrans`` may be found in PSyclone/examples/nemo/eg3 and an example of ``ACCKernelsTrans`` may be found in PSyclone/examples/dynamo/eg14.

 However, as with any "automatic" approach, a more performant solution can almost always be obtained by providing the compiler with more explicit direction on how to parallelise the code.
 The ``ACCParallelTrans`` and ``ACCLoopTrans`` transformations allow the user to define thread-parallel regions and, within those, define which loops should be parallelised.
-(Note that these two transformations are currently only supported for the GOcean1.0 and NEMO APIs.)
-For an example of their use please see PSyclone/examples/gocean/eg2.
+For an example of their use please see PSyclone/examples/gocean/eg2 or PSyclone/examples/dynamo/eg14.

 In order for a given section of code to be executed on a GPU, any routines called from within that section must also have been compiled